Naches, Washington

 Naches is a town in Yakima County, Washington, United States.
 The population was 1,084 at the 2020 census.
+The town is located along the Naches River west of Yakima near the eastern foothills of the Cascade Range.

+History

+In the late 19th and early 20th centuries, early settlers like Henry Sedge played a role in the development of the Naches and Nile communities.
+Sedge was appointed postmaster of Nile and was involved in education and community events, including Memorial Day programs at the local schoolhouse.

 Economy

 Naches' economy is based mainly on timber and agriculture, known for its large production of apples, cherries, pears and various other fruits.